Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Summary:
 * StringLiteral is compile time known, static lifetime.
 * String owns the underlying buffer, backed by List, hence it is mutable, 0-terminated.
-* StringRef does not own underlying buffer, is immutable(??), not 0-terminated.
+* StringRef does not own underlying buffer, is immutable(!!), not 0-terminated.

 ### 4.5.4 Some String methods